At Coda, security is of utmost importance. To learn about the security of our systems, head to coda.io/trust/security.

 List of Publicly-Shared Docs

-Enterprise organization admins can also see which docs have been publicly shared.
-For all docs that are shared with the public, the list displays what level of access has been granted to the public (View / Comment / Edit), as well as the doc's discoverability setting.
+Enterprise organization admins can also see which docs have been publicly shared and change their permissions.
+For all docs that are shared with the public, the list displays what level of access has been granted to the public (View / Comment / Edit), as well as the doc's discoverability setting and the option to “update access” to make the doc not accessible to the public.
 Get an overview of how to use this feature in this article.

 Admins for teams on Coda’s Enterprise plan can control Packs usage by their users.
-Admins can either auto approve all packs usage or manually approve each and every pack’s usage.
+Admins can either auto-approve all pack usage or manually approve each and every pack’s usage.

 To learn more about this API, check out this article.